A road trip to Pennsylvania was just what we needed. We love a weekend getaway and a stress-free 2 day York itinerary was a welcomed escape.

-Their menu is great for a weekend afternoon if you like “breakfast all day,” kind of thing.
-But it’s otherwise a minimal menu in terms of lunch offerings; the majority of what they have is biscuit sandwiches and omelettes.
+Their menu is great for a weekend afternoon if you like the “breakfast all day,” kind of thing.
+But it's otherwise a minimal menu in terms of lunch offerings; the majority of what they have is biscuit sandwiches and omelettes.
 (Even though there are some outliers, like French Toast or a Breakfast Burrito.)

 We opted for two of the three lunch sandwiches they serve: a chicken sandwich and falafel sandwich, which were good but not amazing.
 BUT the curly fries were stars!
 And let's be honest: we've never met a curly fry we didn't like.